miguelmota/ethereum-development-with-go-book/zh/block-subscribe/README.md

 ---
-description: Tutorial on how to subscribe to latest blocks in Ethereum with Go.
+概述: Tutorial on how to subscribe to latest blocks in Ethereum with Go.
 ---

 # Subscribing to New Blocks